alexpark90/goFit/README.md

 This was my Java class' final project with a friend of mine, Chris.

+My main part was designing whole structure of the program, UML, json file handling, Exception handling, creating the bagic logic, and helper methods.

+I created custom exception in ValidateInput interface and mainGui and subGui are implementing it.
+So, everytime user submit their inputs, mainGui or subGui's overriden methods of ValidateInput class is called, and throws custom exception depends on the inputs.

 This program is designed to track the progress of a user’s strength training fitness regimen.
 Users can choose to use this information to modify their training regimen, or they may simply use the application to keep track of the work that they have done.